philliplam8/barbell-calculator/README.md

 ### Weight Summary

 - Hover over the total weight to get a summary of the total weight from plates and barbell

+### Weight Profile Cached

+- Profile Title, Plate Amounts, and Barbell Weight data are all cached in localStorage and persist for future visits to the site

+## Roadmap
+- [x] Collapse plates of the same type on the display once a plate amount threshold is reached
+- [x] Store single weight profile in localStorage
+- [] Allow user to create and switch between multiple weight profiles
+- [] Store multiple weight profiles in localStorage
+- [] Custom plate values